vishalshirke7/custom-django-middleware/README.md

       method - POST, params - username, password
 ```

-Testing API - (This is to test the token authentication working)
+Testing API - (This is to test the token authentication working, if token is invalid user is denied the access)
 ```
       http:127.0.0.1:8000/api/v1/test_api/
       method - Get